rhjones/quilt-pattern-generator/README.md

 May also add additional kinds of quilt blocks/shapes.

-TODO
+## TODO
 - fix issue with proportionality of blocks
 - review variable scope
 - clean up JS
+- color
-- random color for fabric A (or multiple color schemes?)
+	- random color for fabric A
+	- multiple color schemes
+	- random color schemes
+	- apply your own color scheme
 - save (and share?) patterns
 - generate random set of blocks, then repeat pattern as larger block
 - handling a larger range of block sizes (perhaps user-entered?)